-ACCELERATED VESTING OF LONG-TERM INCENTIVES ··
+ACCELERATED VESTING OF LTI AWARDS ·

-There are generally three types of change in control payout triggers for equity awards:
+There are generally three types of CIC payout triggers for equity awards:

 Trigger Description Single Only a change in control must occur for vesting to be accelerated.
 Double A change in control plus termination without cause or resignation for "good reason" must occur within a certain period after the change in control.
 Discretionary The Board has the discretion to trigger the vesting of an award after a change in control.